 ICHT consists of the following hospitals: Charing Cross, Hammersmith, Queen Charlotte & Chelsea, St Mary’s and Western Eye Hospital.

-Upon receipt of an approved costing, this MUST be attached to InfoEd and/or sent to the JRO team by email.
+Upon receipt of an approved costing, this MUST be attached to InfoEd by the person who is creating and submitting the proposal.

 For other Trusts which do not form part of ICHT, please view the HRA (Health Research Authority) - Statement of Activities (SoA) section above.

 The InForm team aims to provide Investigators and Clinical Trial Teams across Imperial College with a comprehensive service to support the collection, management and analysis of data from clinical trials.
 Please click on The InForm System to go directly to their website.